Red Azalea

 Red Azalea is a memoir of Chinese American writer Anchee Min (b.
 1957).
 It was written during the first eight years she spent in the United States, from 1984 to 1992, and tells the story of her personal experience during the Cultural Revolution.

+It was published in 1993 in the United Kingdom by Victor Gollancz Ltd.

+The name comes from a proposed film about Jiang Qing that was canceled; Min had auditioned to be a part of that film.

+Background

+The memoir was originally written in English and was not translated from another language.
+Min stated that she could not properly convey her feelings in Chinese.
+According to Min, "In Chinese, we don't have the vocabulary for intimate feelings."

+Min stated "I wrote Red Azalea for the ghost of Little Green", referring to a female friend on a collective farm.
+Min stated that "Little Green" accused a boy of raping her; according to Min, in fact, the friend had consensual sexual intercourse, and authorities put pressure on her to say it was rape.
+Min stated that the friend experienced insanity after the boy was put to death.

 Story

 The memoir was written in English.
 The names of the characters were translated into English instead of being spelled phonetically.
 For example, Min's first name, Anchee, means Jade of Peace, and her siblings' names are Blooming, Coral, and Space Conqueror.
 The autobiography deals with themes of ideology and gender and sexual psychology.

 Part one

 In part one, Min tells the story of her childhood in Shanghai under the rule of Mao Zedong during the 1960s.
 She believes wholeheartedly in Mao's Communism, and is an outstanding student.
 Her first conflict with this system comes when a favorite teacher is put on trial for espionage and the young Anchee Min is expected to testify against her.